geovedi/book-notes/2010/the-big-short.notes.md

 ## Everything Is Correlated
 - Perceptions and Realities of Wall Street Culture:
-  - The author reflects on sitting in a restaurant, contemplating the juxtaposition of two men seated together yet disconnected.
+  - Lewis reflects on sitting in a restaurant, contemplating the juxtaposition of two men seated together yet disconnected.
   - During the publication of his book about the financial 1980s, the social disruption caused by the collapse of the savings and loan industry and the rise of hostile takeovers had given way to a brief period of scrutiny.
-  - The author's book was interpreted by many as a whistleblowing account amid the anti-Wall Street sentiment.
+  - Lewis's book was interpreted by many as a whistleblowing account amid the anti-Wall Street sentiment.
   - The crisis led to Rudolph Giuliani's political rise, but the reckoning felt more like a witch hunt rather than a true reassessment of the financial system.
   - Despite the fall of key figures like Michael Milken and Gutfreund, the underlying issues were not addressed, and the Wall Street trading culture was superficially cleaned up.
 - Evolution of Wall Street and the Financial Crisis: